Pesaskastew Solar Project

 George Gordon Developments Ltd. (GGDL) is the economic development branch of George Gordon First Nation.
 By establishing important business partnerships, GGDL has become a regional First Nation leader in business development.
 Through these partnerships, GGDL has assembled the capacity and capability to successfully enter high quality bids on major projects related to resource development with renowned North American companies.

 Red Dog Holdings Ltd. (RDHL) is the economic development branch of Star Blanket Cree Nation.
 One of the main goals of RDHL is to develop long term partnerships with companies that have shared values and objectives.
 RDHL also strives to provide opportunities for sustainable employment, training, wealth creation, and community development.
+Natural Forces is a private independent power producer that delivers renewable energy projects in partnership with local communities across Canada.
+We develop, construct, own, and operate wind, solar, and hydro projects with First Nation communities, universities, municipalities, and local community funds. |

 The Pesâkâstêw Solar Limited Partnership came to fruition through the First Nations Power Authority (FNPA).
 As all three entities were members of the FNPA, the organization facilitated introductions between George Gordon First Nation, Star Blanket Cree Nation, and Natural Forces.
 Over the course of many months, George Gordon Development, Red Dog Holdings, and Natural Forces formed the partnership to develop renewable energy projects together.
 The first opportunity for this partnership arose through the FNPA’s Opportunity Assessment for a 10 MW Solar Project.